 Verify and trace pharmaceutical drugs across the supply chain

-The DCSA mandates that those in the drug supply chain must provide information about a drug and who handled it each time it’s sold or distributed in the US market.
+The DSCSA mandates that those in the drug supply chain must provide information about a drug and who handled it each time it’s sold or distributed in the US market.

 Those dispensing drugs in pharmacies, hospitals and care home settings need to manage drugs so that they can be traced throughout the supply chain – from manufacturing, through distribution, right up to dispensing to the patient, or disposal.

-Accurate smartphone scanning of drugs with mobile devices captures real-time data at the point of despatch, receipt, use and disposal ensuring their complete visibility across the supply chain.
+Accurate smartphone scanning of drugs with mobile devices captures real-time data at the point of dispatch, receipt, use and disposal ensuring their complete visibility across the supply chain.